cljacoby/aws-notes/readme.md

 * You can use the AWS CLI to interact with AWS from anywhere in the world
 * You will need to set up access via IAM
 * Commands themselves are not in the exam, but some basic commands will be useful to know
+* You will need to execute `chmod 400 myKey.pem` on a new private key file when SSHing to the EC2 for the first time

 ## Using IAM Roles with EC2
 * Roles are more secure than storing access key and secret access key credentials in an EC2 instance